sak021/nlptosql/README.md

 ├── requirements.txt    # Python dependencies
 ├── .env                # Environment variables
 └── README.md           # Documentation

+Improvements:
+Search model could be improved to take into account spelling mistakes/closely related words (can be done by finetuning or using other models)

 Contact
 For queries or support, please reach out to salmanskhan21@gmail.com.